truzzt/ids-basecamp-clearinghouse/README.md

 - `keyring_api_url`: Specifies the URL of the Keyring API
 - `document_api_url`: Specifies the URL of the Document API
 - `database_url`: Specifies the URL of the database to store process information.
 Currently only mongodb is supported so URL is supposed to be `mongodb://<host>:<port>`
-- `infomodel_version`: Specifies which Version of the [InfoModel](https://github.com/International-Data-Spaces-Association/InformationModel) is used by the Clearing House.
-Currently: `4.0.0`
-- `connector_name`: Needed for IDS Messages as specified by the [InfoModel](https://github.com/International-Data-Spaces-Association/InformationModel)
-- `server_agent`: Needed for IDS Messages as specified by the [InfoModel](https://github.com/International-Data-Spaces-Association/InformationModel)
 - `clear_db`: `true` or `false` indicates if the database should be cleared when starting the Service API or not.
 If `true` a restart will wipe the database!
 Starting the Service API on a clean database will initialize the database.
 - `signing_key`: Location of the private key (DER format) used for signing the Receipts.
 Clearing House uses PS512 algorithm for signing.